 Curriculum – The curricular design will vary from university to university with CODA accredited schools adhering to a base set of courses.
 In addition to the accreditation, seek out programs that have a rich clinical experience for students.
 Schools that have on-site dental offices or community partnerships with private dental practices are a positive sign you will have solid clinical exposure during your time in school.

 Program Emphasis – As you may expect, not all dental hygiene programs are created equal.
 Aside from the school type, you should apply to programs that offer the career path you are most interested in pursuing.
 More specifically, if you intend to perform research in the dental field after graduation make sure to align yourself with an accredited program that emphasizes dental research.

 Timing – If your ultimate goal is to move from school directly into the workforce on an abbreviated schedule, you may wish to seek out colleges that offer accelerated dental hygiene programs.
 An accelerated program will provide students with a short, intense program which is contrasted with a longer, broad-based curriculum found in a four-year college, university, or school of dentistry.

 - Experience – From academic experience to work experience, colleges will likely require more experience with higher-level degree paths.
 More specifically, the work experience and classroom requirements for a bachelor’s degree program will be greater than the criteria for a certificate program in dental hygiene.

 - School – Most students will have already completed a set of general education courses prior to applying to a dental hygiene program at an accredited institution.
 For example, a student applying to a master’s degree program in dental hygiene will have already completed the requisite coursework for a bachelor’s degree program.

-- DAT – The DAT, Dental Admissions Test, is required by most high-level dental programs across the country.
-The Dental Admissions Test is administered by CODA as is constructed to provide higher education providers with an applicant’s potential for success.
-For further information, the DAT program guide can be found here.
+- DAT – The Dental Admissions Test (DAT) is required by most dental programs.
+The DAT is an examination administered by CODA.
+The CODA organization curated the DAT to help higher education providers determine an applicant’s probability for success.